 Reservations must be made at least 30 days in advance for groups of thirty (30) or less and sixty (60) days prior to your desired date for groups of thirty-one (31) to sixty (60) participants (includes students, teachers, school personnel, and adult chaperones).
 Renfrew accepts tender in the form of cash, check, debit or credit card.
 All requests are subject to Renfrew availability on a first come, first served basis. *Note: Renfrew cannot pencil in or otherwise complete a reservation until tender is exchanged.
 Your request form is not a confirmed reservation.

-No reservation will be guaranteed until Renfrew Museum and Park staff have: (1) confirmed the date, (2) have received a signed contract, and (3) contract be signed and returned within ten (10) business days with a 50% deposit of total fees due to confirm your reservation.
-Your reservation will be cancelled if the contract and deposit are not received by the due date. *Note: We accept cash, check, debit, or credit card.
+No reservation will be guaranteed until Renfrew Museum and Park staff have: (1) confirmed the date, (2) received a signed contract, and (3) contract is signed and returned within fourteen (14) days with a 50% deposit of total fees due to confirm your reservation.
+Your reservation will be cancelled if the contract and deposit are not received by the due date. *Note: We accept cash, check, debit or credit card.

-Payment in full must be received at least five (5) business days prior to your visit date unless a prior arrangement is made and confirmed in writing by Renfrew Museum and Park staff.
+Payment in full must be received at least seven (7) days prior to your visit date unless a prior arrangement is made and confirmed in writing by Renfrew Museum and Park staff.
 Once your date is booked, it may not be rescheduled without written agreement.